PierreStephaneVoltaire/secretz/README.md

     - Can diff between different environments, stores, or backend types (e.g., Vault, AWS Secrets Manager, Azure Key Vault).
 - **Secrets are redacted**
   - Visibility is determined by the access policies of the store itself and the redaction configuration (see `.vaultconfigs.example`).
-- **Does not support ad-hoc editing of secrets/configs**; users must manage changes through their own workflows.
 - **Supports full-copy promotion** of secrets/configs from one location to another.

-This mode is ideal for teams who already have guardrails in place and want flexible visibility without being locked into structure or process.

 ---